 The Rapitest also tests for pH levels, telling you whether your soil is acidic or alkaline.
 The kit includes instructions on how to amend your soil, if needed.

-Compost provides benefits that synthetic fertilizers can’t.
+Compost provides benefits that synthetic fertilizers do not.

-Compost is nutrient rich.
+For example, compost is nutrient rich.
 It releases its nutrients slowly, over several months or years.
 You can’t overfertilize with compost.
 And compost contains micronutrients such as iron and manganese that are often absent in synthetic fertilizers

 Compost increases soil’s ability to retain water.
 A 5 percent increase in organic material in your soil quadruples the water-holding capacity of the soil.

 Compost improves the texture of the soil, breaks up clay and supports beneficial insects and microbes.
+It can even be used as a heavy mulch to reduce weeds in your garden.

 If you don’t make your own compost, you can buy it here.